Jimminer/simple-rpg/README.md

 # simple-rpg
-A project I started with my friend @Giratin.
+A project I started with my friend [Kalamaleft](https://github.com/kalamaleft).
 It's nothing more than a simple rpg game written in Python.

 # Actions
 The current working actions are: Find available shops